reown-com/appkit/docs/html.md

 </body>
 ```

-## Modal Controllers
+## Controllers

-Controllers to get, watch or perform actions on data
+Controllers to manage web3modal and read / write data from the blockchain

 ### ConfigCtrl

-Controllers to set up web3modal configuration.
+Controller to set up web3modal configuration.

 ```ts
 import { ConfigCtrl } from '@web3modal/core'